CuboidRaptor/Python-Beetroot/README.rst

   Your recursion limit will be reset after.

 - beetroot.suppress() ; A suppression context manager, use it with the "with" keyword like beetroot.recursion().
-This will temporarily suppres stdout, preventing anything from being printed to console.
+This will temporarily suppres stdout and stderr, preventing anything from being printed to console, even with sys.stderr.write.
+  This will, however, not silence error messages, although that's probably a good thing.

 - beetroot.speed() ; Use as a decorator, memoizes and Cython compiles code to **MASSIVELY** speed up code.
 I think.
-Do not use with random functions, it will screw them up.
+If you are using this with random functions, use the nocache=True argument.

 - beetroot.retargs() ; Returns a list of all arguments of function.